Graduate Student Registration

 The University, through its major departments, provides graduate students with part-time employment as teaching associates in courses related to their area of advanced study.
 The appointments usually involve teaching classroom and/or laboratory courses, assessing student performance, and tutoring students.
 The students assist faculty with field experiences, supervision, and/or research projects.
 To be eligible, a student must as a minimum:

-- Be admitted to classified or conditionally classified status in a graduate degree program at SF State and have a cumulative grade point average of 3.0 (B) or better in all course work taken at SF State while in post-baccalaureate status.
+- Be admitted to classified or conditionally classified status in a graduate degree program at SF State and have a cumulative and semester grade point average of 3.0 (B) or better in all coursework taken at SF State while in post-baccalaureate status.

 - Be a degree-seeking graduate student in the academic department in which she/he is employed to perform instruction.